-In May 1247, at the age of eighteen, he was married to Alesia, the eldest daughter of Manfred, viscount of Saluzzo, who was a cousin of Henry’s queen, Eleanor.
+In May 1247, at the age of eighteen, he was married to Alesia, the eldest daughter of Manfred, viscount of Saluzzo, who was a cousin of Henry’s queen.
 The marriage took place at the royal palace of Woodstock, and at the same time the younger sister of Alesia, Agnes, was married to John de Vesci of Alnwick.
 It was on this date that Edmund was allowed to succeed to his father’s estates.

 In 1249, possibly on 19th December, their son, Henry, was born.
 They also had a daughter, Margaret, and a son John who died in infancy.